traphuman/osint/README.md

 # DESCRIPTION

-Collection of python scripts and bash scripts to feed a Database with information related to phishing.
+Collection of python  and bash scripts to feed a Database with information related to phishing.

 The Drupal module will interact with the TrapHuman OSINT module.